marbotte/sr_cce/extraction/viewExtraction.md

 **Objective**:

-Does collaborative discourse reasoning improve explanations $$of CC$$ at the individual level?
+Does collaborative discourse reasoning improve explanations ((of CC)) at the individual level?
 In other words, what conceptual progress can be identified inlearners’ individual explanations of the greenhouse effect as appropriation of knowledge constructed through socio-cognitive interaction in group discussions?
-Is the conceptual development $$of CC$$ of learners related to their metaconceptual awareness of the changes that occured in their knowledge structures about the examined phenomenon due to instructional intervention?
+Is the conceptual development ((of CC)) of learners related to their metaconceptual awareness of the changes that occured in their knowledge structures about the examined phenomenon due to instructional intervention?